Best of London

 The Hampton Palace in London

-Hampton Court is part of the Historic Royal Palaces Conservancy and is a must experience.
+Hampton Court is part of the Historic Royal Palaces Conservancy and should be on your London must-do list to experience.
 I went with friends while living in London, and it left a permanent impression.

 We did a guided tour through this amazing historical site, and I remember thinking that it would be the most stunning event venue (I can’t help myself I’m also an event planner).